efkanator/Barony/Spelunking for Trouble/readme.txt

                                  but ranges between wide and tight, to and fro nonetheless.

-        Name:                    Ancient
+        Name:                    Sand
         Map-Attribute:           Labyrinth
-        IsImplemented:           No
+        IsImplemented:           Yes
-        Quantity of Generations: 0
+        Quantity of Generations: 4
-        Quantity of Modules:     0
+        Quantity of Modules:     10
         Secret Stages:           0
         Has boss stage:          No
-        Discription:             Ancient, being extremely resembling to the original Labyrinth but I'll find a way yet to make it stand out.
+        Discription:             A desolate valley full of sand, scorpions and traps.
+Oh my, oh so many traps.
+Like look alive-stay frosty-be careful-think before you tread-many traps.
+Let's hope you'll learn to disarm them!
+Or you can hope to get lucky whilst passing through, either method is as risky as the other.

         Name:                    Temple